syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

 ```

 Once stored locally, you will need to add these resources to the Promise file.
 The resources are added
-as a list under `workerClusterResources` which can tricky with formatting and require some subtle white
+as a list under `dependencies` which can tricky with formatting and require some subtle white
 space changes.

 To make this step simpler there is a _very basic_ tool which grabs all YAML
-documents from a single directory and injects them correctly into the `workerClusterResources`
+documents from a single directory and injects them correctly into the
-field in the `promise.yaml`.
+`dependencies` field in the `promise.yaml`.

 To use this tool, you will need to download the correct binary for your computer
 from [GitHub releases](https://github.com/syntasso/kratix/releases/tag/v0.0.4):